We all know we need to blog, right? So what is the purpose of one?

 Instagram and Pinterest have both become behemoths in the social media world, and, when used properly, they can be a powerful way to drive traffic to your content.
 Because of their visual nature, this is especially true if you have a quality infographic or image to promote.

 Even if you have a piece of written content, consider creating a graphic to promote it.
+Your creativity is of value, as 66% of Instagram users expect it from the content they see.
 You can even screenshot it at an interesting point and share it on Instagram or Pinterest.
 Then, put a link to your article in your bio for people to find.
 For even more in-depth tips, take a look at:

 21. Internal Links within Your Own Website